 Instructions

-- Preheat broiler in oven (or heat grill).
+- Place an oven rack 4 – 6 inches from the broiler.
+Preheat broiler in oven (or heat grill).

-- Place poblano peppers under the broiler and roast, turning occasionally, until skin is blistered and blackened all over.
+- Place poblano peppers under the broiler and roast for about 5 minutes, until skin is blistered and blackened all over.
+Flip peppers over and repeat.

-- When peppers are blackened, remove from heat and seal them in a plastic bag or put in a bowl and cover tightly with plastic wrap.
-Let them sweat for 5 - 10 minutes.
+- When peppers are blackened all over, remove from heat and seal them in a plastic bag or put in a bowl and cover tightly with plastic wrap.
+Let them sweat for 5 – 10 minutes.

-- Transfer to a cutting board, then peel the thin skin from the peppers.
-Slice them open and remove the seeds and membranes, then slice into 1/2" strips.
+- Transfer to a cutting board, then peel the thin, blackened skin from the peppers.
+Slice them open and remove the seeds, stem, and membranes, then slice into 1/2" strips.
+Set aside.

 Notes